Calla Palustris in Genus Calla – Water Arum

 What is a Water Arum?

-The Calla Palustris, commonly known as water arum or wild calla, is a fascinating species of the genus Calla.
+The Calla Palustris, commonly known as water arum or wild calla, is a fascinating species of the genus Calla from the Araceae family.
 This plant has an aura of mystique and adaptability that has captured my interest over the years.
 It grows natively in wetlands and shallow water areas across North America, Europe, and parts of Asia.
 If you appreciate unique foliage, intriguing habitats, and the challenge of cultivating wetland plants, Calla Palustris is likely to capture your interest too.
 In this article, I’ll share my personal experiences and insights about this species, including its appearance, preferred growing conditions, propagation tips, and potential challenges.

 How to Care for a Water Arum?